 Why do we think travel insurance is so important when taking a cruise?
 After all, 99.9% of cruise passengers have a great time without a hitch.

-But we know that for first-time cruisers, choosing a plan may feel bewildering at first.
+But we know that choosing a plan may feel bewildering at first.
 That’s why we’ve put together a dozen tips and things to know to help you make better choices in selecting cruise insurance.

 Understand the importance of cruise insurance